brevzin/cpp_proposals/3294_code_injection/code-injection.md

 ```
 :::

 We want to clone every member function, which requires copying the declaration.
 We don't want to actually have to spell out the declaration in the token sequence that we inject - that would be a tremendous amount of work given the complexity of C++ declarations.
-So instead we introduce a new kind of splice: a declaration splice.
-We already have `typename [: e :]` and `template [: e :]` in other contexts, so `declare [: e :]` at least fits within the family of splicers.
+But the nice thing about token sequence injection is that we really only have to do that *one* time and stuff it into a function. `make_decl_of()` can just be a function that takes a reflection of a function and returns a token sequence for its declaration.
+We'll probably want to put this in the standard library.

 Now, we have two problems to solve in the body (as well as a few more problems we'll get to later).